skip to content

 • See:

-4. Do you have the rights to publish the dataset in the repository?
+4. Do you have the rights to publish the research data in the repository?

-You must confirm that you have the authority or permission to deposit your dataset in Apollo.
+You must confirm that you have the authority or permission to deposit your research data in Apollo.
 You must adhere to ethical agreements (e.g. relating to consent), agreements with commercial sponsors or industry partners, and your funder’s data sharing policy.
-If your dataset contains data from a third party then you must ensure you have permission to publish these within your dataset.
+If your files contains data from a third party then you must ensure you have permission to publish these.

 More detailed information: